Ashok172006/Abex_ARC24/README.md

     ```python
     stepper.runToPosition();

-### Runpumps
+### runpumps
-The runpumps function controls the activation of two different pumps connected to digital pins(one of them is connected to DR12 and other to DR21).
+The runpumps function controls the activation of two different pumps connected to digital pins (one of them is connected to DR12 and other to DR21).
 The function takes an integer argument `a` which determines which pump to activate and for how long.
 Let pump1 be the pump connected to DR12 and pump2 be the pump connected to DR21

 * a==1
   * Pump1 activates and runs for 8 seconds(delay is given in the function for the pump to opearate) and then it stops.